Instructions for authors

 An indispensable condition for publication is anonymous review of the submitted articles.
 The magazine strives to maintain high standards of publication ethics.

-ACCESS journal uses external experts to help evaluate articles and assist the editors to make a decision.
+"ACCESS: Access to science, business, innovation in digital economy" journal uses external experts to help evaluate articles and assist the editors to make a decision.